NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 Implement Docker Swarm Applications:

 we create a docker swarm application using Azure Container Service (ACS).
 In this lesson it also describes that how to create a docker swarm cluster within the az - cli, and how to connect to the master (cluster) and deploy a docker stack voting app in the cluster.

+Implement Kubernetes Applications:

+ we examine the fundamentals of creating a Kubernetes application in ACS.
+We will have much more detail in a subsequent section of the course, where we work with Azure Kubernetes Service (AKS).